KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 tags: [PowerShell,Basic]
 ---

 Saving data to files is a very common task when working with PowerShell.
-There may be more options that you realize.
+There may be more options than you realize.
 Lets start from the top and work our way down.

 # Index